 |x : -1||zone average direction|

 |First order upwind||turbulent dissipation rate|

-At the end of the solution process, the net rate of heat loss from the body of the radiator plates to the airflow was calculated and compared with the reference paper.
-To make this comparison, Figure 5 of the article and the ONAF mode (with forced convection heat transfer) are used.
-It can be assumed that the rate of heat loss from the radiator body to the surroundings is equal to the air temperature difference between the inlet and outlet of the computational space for air flow.
+At the end of the solution process, we calculate the net rate of heat loss from the body of the radiator plates to the airflow and compare it with the reference paper.
+To make this comparison, we use Figure 5 of the article and the ONAF mode (with forced convection heat transfer).
+We can assume that the rate of heat loss from the radiator body to the surroundings is equal to the air temperature difference between the inlet and outlet of the computational space for air flow.

-Thus, by using the Report and selecting the Total Heat Transfer Rate option from the Flux Report section, the difference in heat transfer rate between the input and output boundaries can be calculated.
-This validation is shown in the following table and figure.
+Thus, by using the Report and selecting the Total Heat Transfer Rate option from the Flux Report section, we can calculate the difference in heat transfer rate between the input and output boundaries.
+The following table and figure show the validation.

 |boundary||total heat transfer rate (W)|

-Also, after the completion of the solution process, two-dimensional and three-dimensional contours related to temperature, velocity, and pressure, as well as three-dimensional path lines and velocity vectors are obtained.
+Also, after the completion of the solution process, we obtain two-dimensional and three-dimensional contours of temperature, velocity, and pressure, as well as three-dimensional path lines and velocity vectors.

 There is a mesh file in this product.
 By the way, the Training File presents how to solve the problem and extract all desired results.